vtexdocs/help-center-content/docs/announcements/en/sales-rep-code-instore-customization-improvements.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: sales-rep-code-instore-customization-improvements
 legacySlug: sales-rep-code-instore-customization-improvements
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Now the client can opt to make the sales rep code a required field for a sale to be made.
+announcementSynopsisEN: 'Now the client can opt to make the sales rep code a required field for a sale to be made.'
 ---

 inStore, VTEX’s solution for brick-and-mortar stores, allows our clients to customize their stores according to their business needs.
 They can make these changes through fields embedded in the purchase flow.